 - From farmers in Kansas to NGO workers in North Carolina, the Foreign Assistance Stop Work order is hurting American workers and the U.S. economy.
-The loss of USAID means U.S. states will lose an estimated \$3.34b in direct economic benefit. - See this State by State view of USAID's work - Implementing partners, which include NGOs and development companies based across 42 states in the United States will be facing mass furloughs or layoffs, and some may even have to close their doors entirely in the coming days and weeks. - This is estimated to impact a total of 52,000 American jobs, with 10,275 American jobs (USAID and partners) already being confirmed to be lost, furloughed, or on leave, as well as the imminent fear of unemployment and jobs lost for 15,100 people (non-American) globally. - USAID provided \$1 billion in contracts to U.S. small businesses last year.
-The foreign assistance freeze is likely to have devastating impacts on these small businesses. - American farmers supply over 40% of the food aid USAID delivers, and on average, the U.S. government purchases \$2.1 billion in crops from American farmers each year.
+The loss of USAID means U.S. states will lose an estimated \$3.34b in direct economic benefit. - Implementing partners, which include NGOs and development companies based across 42 states in the United States will be facing mass furloughs or layoffs, and some may even have to close their doors entirely in the coming days and weeks.

+- This is estimated to impact a total of 52,000 American jobs, with 10,275 American jobs (USAID and partners) already being confirmed to be lost, furloughed, or on leave, as well as the imminent fear of unemployment and jobs lost for 15,100 people (non-American) globally. - USAID provided \$1 billion in contracts to U.S. small businesses last year.
+The foreign assistance freeze is likely to have devastating impacts on these small businesses. - American farmers supply over 40% of the food aid USAID delivers, and on average, the U.S. government purchases \$2.1 billion in crops from American farmers each year. - While a food assistance waiver was issued, payments have not been flowing to implementing partners and thus American farmers are not getting paid and food is rotting on shelves.
+The Department of State Director of Foreign Assistance, Peter Marocco, stated that he does not know why funding is not flowing to partners under the waivers; however, reports continue that funds are not being received.